 Table 3 shows the summary statistics of zombie firms and non-zombie firms.
-Compared to non-zombie firms, zombie firms have smaller size (asset and liability), lower profitability (total profit and net profit), less short-term loan, more long-term loan, and less interest expense.
-Zombie firms have more state share in their ownership structure.
+Compared to non-zombie firms, zombie firms have smaller size (asset and liability), lower profitability (total profit and net profit), less short-term loans, more long-term loans, and lower interest expense.
+Zombie firms have a larger state share in their ownership structure.
 There are both state-owned and private enterprises in zombie firms.
-Relative proportion of state-owned enterprises (SOEs) for both central SOEs and local SOEs is higher in zombie firms.
+The relative proportion of state-owned enterprises (SOEs) for both central SOEs and local SOEs is higher in zombie firms.